-EDUC 865 • Resource Management in K-12 Education 3 Credits
+EDUC 865 · Resource Management 4 Credits

 Examination of constitutional authority for using public funds to support public schools and the tax structure used to generate revenue for schools.
 Evaluation of the budget process and publications implemented against recognized best practices.
 Application of emerging practices and essential facets of human resource management.
 Analysis of the resource allocation pattern of a school aimed toward improved student learning.
 Exploration of the relationship between personal values/ethical guidelines and resource management practices in schools.